hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 If your data did not match, you could use the `match()` function to rearrange them to be matching.

-***

-**Exercise**

-Suppose we had sample names matching in the counts matrix and metadata file, but they were out of order.
-Write the line(s) of code required to create a new matrix with columns ordered such that they were identical to the row names of the metadata.

-***

 ### 2. Create DESEq2 object

-Bioconductor software packages often define and use a custom class for storing data that makes sure that all the needed 'data slots' are consistently provided and fulfill the requirements.
-These objects are similar to `lists` in that the `data slots` are analogous to components as they store a number of different types of data structures.
-These objects are **different from lists** in that the slots are designated for specific information and access to that information (i.e. selecting data from the object) is by using object-specific functions as defined by the package.
+Bioconductor software packages often define and use a custom class within R for storing data (input data, intermediate data and also results).
+These custom data structures are similar to `lists` in that they can contain multiple different data types/structures within them.
+But, unlike lists they have pre-specified `data slots`, which hold specific types/classes of data.
+The data stored in these pre-specified slots can be accessed by using specific package-defined functions.

 Let's start by creating the `DESeqDataSet` object and then we can talk a bit more about what is stored inside it.
 To create the object we will need the **count matrix** and the **metadata** table as input.
 We will also need to specify a **design formula**.
 The design formula specifies the column(s) in the metadata table and how they should be used in the analysis.
 For our dataset we only have one column we are interested in, that is `~sampletype`.
 This column has three factor levels, which tells DESeq2 that for each gene we want to evaluate gene expression change with respect to these different levels.